coreos/fleet/Documentation/states.md

 ## Job states

 There are currently three "fleet" states for a job:

-- `inactive` (known by fleet, but not assigned to a machine)
+- `inactive`: known by fleet, but not assigned to a machine
-- `loaded` (assigned to a machine and loaded into systemd there, but not started)
+- `loaded`: assigned to a machine and loaded into systemd there, but not started
-- `launched` (loaded into systemd, and fleet has called the equivalent of `systemctl start`)
+- `launched`: loaded into systemd, and fleet has called the equivalent of `systemctl start`

 Jobs may only transition directly between these states.
 For example, for a job to transition from `inactive` to `launched` it must first go state `loaded`.

-The current job state is exposed in the `state` column of the output from `fleetctl list-units`.
+The desired and last known states are exposed in the `DSTATE` and `STATE` columns of the output from `fleetctl list-units`.

 The `fleetctl` commands to act on jobs change the *desired state* of a job. fleet itself is then responsible for performing the necessary state transitions to move a job to the desired state.
 The following table explains the relationship between each `fleetctl` command and job states.